The Impressive Legacy of the Woman — Join the women-for-women initiative

 The CSA Research survey found that women hold 52 percent of positions with “localization” in the title and that women “often outperform men in localization.”
 Since localization can often be the “most engineering-centric portion of the language services industry,” women holding these positions likely specialize in any number of technical skills.

 The survey’s findings also revealed that LSPs run by women are “significantly more productive.”
 In fact, they claim that female-led LSPs bring in nearly 40 percent more revenue per employee.
 CSA’s research points to two possible reasons, stating that women CEOs:

 - Tend to be more experienced in operations than their male counterparts

-So, why are women then, so underrepresented in senior positions and lead roles within the language services industry?
+So, why are women so underrepresented in senior positions and leadership roles within the language services industry?
 Arie Lommel, a Senior Analyst with the CSA research team, likely hits the nail on the head:

 … it is socially acceptable for men to take on extra work responsibility to deal with family problems, but women feel pressure to cut back and stay in the home during such times.
 As a result, women often find themselves excluded from many leadership roles and their percentage decreases as they move into executive and senior management positions, even though they outperform their male peers in these roles.”

 Women For Women Might Just Be The Answer

 To anyone reading this article, there is likely nothing written here that has been overwhelmingly shocking, and that’s disheartening.
 It’s almost as though we, as a global society, have somewhat normalized gender inequality.
 Yes, this topic has been covered before.
 It has been examined in a number of ways.
 But still, the imbalance continues.
 It’s time for another discussion.
 It’s time to promote the women-for-women initiative.